Skip to content

 • Become chartered so you can manage and monitor projects from beginning to end

 Depending on your level of experience, who you choose to work for, and the services your employer provides, your daily role might not include everything mentioned above.
-You may find your company works predominantly with drone surveying the local coastline, whilst another specialises in utility mapping.
+Your company could work predominantly drone surveying the local coastline, whilst another could specialise in utility mapping.

 How much can I earn as a land surveyor?

-As with all jobs, your salary will depend on your level of experience, any relevant qualifications, and of course - who you work for.
-According to the National Careers Service, the starting salary for a land surveyor sits at around £20,000.
-This is bang-on average, pitted against most entry-level jobs, and can increase to upwards of £40,000-£50,000 over the course of your career.
-In fact, the National Careers Service reports maximum earnings for 'Experienced' chartered land surveyors at £70,000 a year.
-So, the scope is there.
-Working hours depend on the company but this is a very 'on-site' kind of role, so you can expect to work 38-40 hours a week on average, and you may work evenings or weekends away from home, especially for civil engineering projects planned to take place when the general public are tucked away in bed!
+Your salary will depend on your level of experience, any relevant qualifications, and the company you work for.
+According to the National Careers Service, the starting salary for a land surveyor sits at around £20,000 and can increase to upwards of £40,000-£50,000 during your career.
+In fact, the National Careers Service reports maximum earnings for an experienced chartered land surveyors at £70,000 a year.
+Working hours depend on the company but with the on-site nature of a surveying role, weekly working hours often range between 38 to 40 hours on average.
+Also, you may work evenings, weekends and work away from home.

 What can I expect as a land surveyor?